 As far back as 1964, the area now served by the Golden Gate District was split into 10 separate Districts: Embarcadero District, Mission Trails District, McLaren Park District, Sunset District, Lake Merced District, Twin Peaks District, Balboa District, Buena Vista District, Richmond District and Golden Gate District.
 More history on the legacy SFBAC (San Francisco Bay Area Council) can be found here.

-To the north of our District is the area served by the Marin Council, and the area to our south is served by the Pacific Skyline Council
+To the north of our District is the area served by the Marin Council, and the area to our south is served by the Pacific Skyline Council.

 District Executive

-District Executive is a Scouting professional, and acts as a key link to the Council by providing direct services to our District.
+The District Executive is a Scouting professional, and acts as a key link to the Council by providing direct services to our District.

-Assigned: January 2023
+Assigned: January 2025

 District Commissioner